ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_abuse_signs.md

 * The caller has applied for injunctions or protection orders in the past

-* There is a bitter dispute about arrangements for the children or finances – this is quite hard to spot because domestic abuse may not be the reason for the call and may not be obvious on the face of it, but often the dispute has involved some incidents which have unsettled the caller
+* There is a bitter dispute about arrangements for the children or finances – this is quite hard to spot because domestic abuse may not be obvious on the face of it, but often the dispute has involved some incidents which have unsettled the caller

 * There has been a breakdown of communication because of an incident or incidents of domestic abuse